ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Results

 \subsection{Orbital Phase Coverage of Companions for Star-Planet Interactions}

-We next evaluate the constraints placed on the occurrence of star-planet interactions within the systems we targeted.
-Borrowing from nomenclature for hot Jupiters, we first divide our sample into targets with hot exoplanets ($P<$10 d), warm exoplanets (10$\leq~P<$200 d), and longer period targets (e.g., \citet{daw18}).
-For ``hot'' and ``warm'' exoplanets, we compute the orbital phase coverage of our observations using
+One important consideration in our search for magnetic star-planet interactions is the orbital phase coverage of our observations.
+Borrowing from the nomenclature for hot Jupiters (e.g., \citet{daw18}), we compute the orbital phase coverage for the hot ($P<$10 days) exoplanet in each system,

-where T$_{0}$ represents the beginning or end of the observation, T$_{t}$ represents the measured (or estimated) midpoint of transit (or periapse), $P$ is the exoplanet orbital period, and E$_{orb}$ is the orbital cycle.
+where $T_{0}$ represents the beginning or end of the observation, $T_{t}$ represents the measured (or estimated) midpoint of transit (or periapse), $P$ is the exoplanet orbital period, and $E_{orb}$ is the orbital cycle.
 Orbital phase 0.0 denotes when transit or periapse would occur.
+The results for hot exoplanets are shown in Table 4 and Figure 3.

-The results for ``hot'' targets are reported in Table 5.
-Even among the shortest-period exoplanets, our orbital phase coverage is quite modest since many targets were observed for $\sim$1 hr, and only three targeted systems for $>$1.5 hr.
-The peak orbital phase coverage ($\Delta\phi_{orb}$=0.08) occurs for 55 Cnc e, although the coverage and timing of the observations for HD 189733 is also significant (Section 4.1.7).
-Among ``warm'' targets, the maximum coverage is $\Delta\phi_{orb}$=0.004 for 55 Cnc b and HD 195019b.
-More importantly, however, even the warm Jupiter closest to its host star, HD 195019b ($a$=21.62 R$_{\ast}$), is too far away to induce enhanced stellar activity through magnetic and tidal star-planet interactions.
-In summary, despite the excellent sensitivity of AO, the modest orbital phase coverage only loosely constrains the incidence of star-planet interactions within the observed systems.
+Even among the shortest-period exoplanets, the orbital phase coverage is quite modest since many targets were observed for $\sim$1 hr, and only four targeted systems were observed for $>$1.5 hr.
+The peak orbital phase coverage occurs for 55 Cnc e ($\Delta\phi_{orb}$=0.08), although the coverage and timing of the observations for HD 189733 are also significant (Section 4.1.2).
+We can also calculate the orbital phase coverage for the warm (10 days$\leq~P<$200 days) exoplanet 55 Cnc b, which is a tiny $\Delta\phi_{orb}$=0.004.
+Thus, despite the excellent sensitivity of AO, modest orbital phase coverage only loosely constrains the incidence of star-planet interactions within the surveyed systems.